Strengthening Our Lives with the Power of the Holy Spirit

 Vacation Bible School

 We look forward to VBS in 2021 for a memorable week filled with fun, games and music while learning all about God’s grace.

 Sunday at 9:45 am – Education Building

 Grief Share is a grief support group that is led by Fr.
 Robert Switz for those who have experienced the loss of a loved one.
 There are 13 weekly sessions with a video introduction from experts in the field, a group discussion time, and a workbook for personal use.
 Each session is self-contained, so you are welcome to begin attending at any time.
 Everyone in the Vero Beach community is welcome to attend.

-We uphold the word of Christ to care for the ill, comfort the dying and to be a beacon of support.
+We endeavor to care for the ill, comfort the dying and to be a beacon of support.
 Our clergy visit those who are unable to attend worship services and will administer Holy Communion upon request.